getpiggybank/code-guide/JS/README.md

 ### Autonomous
 #### tl;dr try to take all the code you write and put them in tiny independent modules

 The final truth falls along the lines of [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself), but takes it a bit further than that.
 Not only should code not repeat itself, it should be _autonomous_ and work on its own whenever possible.
-Always be asking yourself, "could this code I'm DRYing up become an independent, reusable module?" and if it can be, _do that_.
-Even if its only a couple lines, you will not only save yourself time by being able to just `require()` that small method in other modules later, other engineers building other features can save an enormous amount of time by just `require()`ing code into their new modules.
+Always be asking yourself, "could this code I'm DRYing up become an independent, reusable module?" and if it can be, do that.
+Even if its only a couple lines, you will not only save yourself time by being able to just `require()` that small method in other modules later, other engineers building other features can save even more time.

-These small, single-task, autonomous modules increase the velocity of understanding code by requiring you to only ingest small amount of logic at a time verse opening a file with 2,000LoC and just seeing a wall of code.
+These small, single-task, autonomous modules increase the velocity of understanding code by requiring you to only ingest small amount of logic at a time vs opening a file with 2,000LoC and just seeing a wall of text.
 That is a huge mental strain and keeps you less focused.
 Instead, you want to be able to write code that, when an error occurs, the error happens in a file with just a dozen or less lines of code.

 > The good person is they who rule themselves as they do their own property: their autonomous being is modelled on material power.